Postrantor/Computer-Architectur/output.md

 </blockquote></td>
 <td><blockquote>
 <p>A vectorizable loop, executed on the GPU, made up of 1 or more
-“Thread Blocks” (or bodies of vectorized loop) that can execute in parallel.</p>
+ "Thread Blocks"  (or bodies of vectorized loop) that can execute in parallel.</p>
-<p>OpenCL name is “index range.”</p>
+<p>OpenCL name is  "index range." </p>
 </blockquote></td>
 <td><blockquote>
 <p>A Grid is an array of Thread Blocks that can execute concurrently,